telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 [Top](#top)

 ##<a name="section5"></a>Kafka
 [Apache Kafka](http://kafka.apache.org/documentation.html#quickstart) is a distributed, partitioned, replicated commit log service.
-It provides the funcionality of a messaging system, but with a unique design.
+It provides the functionality of a messaging system, but with a unique design.
 The use of Kafka for that purpose have two main pieces: Zookeeper and `brokers` (or servers, both names are correct).
 Kafka is needed for storing the context information handled by the combination of Orion and Cygnus.

 Kafka manages the information through `topics` distributed in `brokers` (or servers) running into Zookeeper.
 The number of `brokers` to be used is up to the user.